loggly/node-loggly-graphs/README.md

 Node.js, node-loggly, and paperboy are required to run this demo.

 ### Installing
-You'll need the latest [node.js](http://nodejs.org), npm (node package manager), winston (node-loggly), and paperboy (static server) to run the demo.
+You'll need the latest [node.js](http://nodejs.org), npm (node package manager), node-loggly, and paperboy (static server) to run the demo.
 Leaving you to install node.js, here are the commands for installing the rest:

 <pre>
   curl http://npmjs.org/install.sh | sh